ptz-csci-155/refresher-zksingh/README.md

 __Purpose__

 This refresher provides an indication of what you are expected to know coming into this course.
-You may find in some required details missing in some of the questions below.
+You may find some required details missing in some of the questions below.
 If so, it is assumed that you are knowledgeable enough to make reasonable decisions based on the context and/or the provided information.

 __Background__